sinclairzx81/typebox/design/website/docs/type/overview.md

 ## Overview

-TypeBox includes many functions to create Json Schema types.
-Each function returns a small Json Schema fragment that corresponds to a TypeScript type.
-TypeBox uses function composition to combine schema fragments into more complex types.
-It provides a set of functions that are used to model Json Schema schematics as well as a set of functions that model constructs native to JavaScript and TypeScript.
+TypeBox provides many functions to create Json Schema types.
+Each function returns a small Json Schema fragment that can be composed into more complex types.
+TypeBox includes a set of functions that are used to construct Json Schema compliant schematics as well as a set of extended functions that return schematics for constructs native to JavaScript.

 ## Example